m-a-johnson/star-sync/README.md

 6. ⬇️ Triggers a search — Lidarr starts downloading
 7. 🗂️ Lidarr organises it into your permanent library
 8. 🎧 Navidrome picks it up on next scan

+If Lidarr cannot match the album (e.g. a single with incomplete MusicBrainz metadata), star-sync retries up to `pending_max_retries` times.
+After that it copies the file to a **rescue folder** so it isn't lost when Aurral rotates the flow.

 ## Requirements